rachana-paudel/AWS_Solution_Architect/EC2/README.md

 #### Elastic Network Interfaces(ENI)
 + ENI is a logical component in a VPC that represent a virtual card
-+ They are what gives ec2 instances access to the network abd acn be used outside the ec2 instances as well
++ They are what gives ec2 instances access to the network.
+It be used outside the ec2 instances as well
 + example we have 1 A.Z and 1 ec2 instance and to it is attached on eth0, your primary ENI which provide your EC2 instance network connectivity and Private IP
 + we cana lso have secondary ENI with eth1
 + It can have primary private ipv4, one or more secondary ipv4